 This allows the carriage of goods for hire or reward (and on own account) within Great Britain and abroad.

-Click here for further information on operator licensing in Northern Ireland.
+Click here for further information on operator's licensing in Northern Ireland.

 How can I find out more information?

 We provide a fully comprehensive Operator Licence Compliance Information Service (OLCIS) to ensure you are fully compliant with operator's licence regulations.
 Contact our Member Service Centre 08717 11 22 22 for more information.

 You can also use the downloadable documents and links below for more information on operator's licensing.

 Sign in to view FTA member-only documents